devcybiko/gregsmithwiki/content/teaching/gregs55.md

 30. Follow the ABCs of etiquette
 38. Be a good listener
 40. Be a good guest
+39. No talking in a movie theater during the movie

 29. Call or text me if you have a question about homework and leave a message - once